-Do you have a layover or only one day to spend in Chicago?
-If you have 24 hours in Chicago or less, I have put together the perfect itinerary to make the most of your short visit to my hometown.
+Do you have a layover or only 1 day to spend in Chicago?
+If you have 24 hours in Chicago or less, I have put together the perfect one day in Chicago itinerary to make the most of your short visit to my hometown.
 It is a fairly busy itinerary for a day so feel free to skip a few things if you prefer to explore Chicago at a slower pace.